Dilapidation Report Guide Australia

 Construction and demolition

 The most common use case.
 Before construction, demolition, or excavation work begins, neighbouring properties are surveyed to document their existing condition.
-If the owner later claims damage from the construction activity, the dilapidation report provides evidence of what was already there.
+If the owner later claims damage from the construction activity, the dilapidation report provides clear evidence of what was already there.

 Infrastructure projects